Hjálmar Hjálmarsson

 Hjálmar Hjálmarsson (born 28 August 1963) is an Icelandic actor and voice actor.

 Career

 Hjálmar graduated from the Icelandic Drama School in 1987.
-He has been involved in numerous productions on stage at the National Theatre of Iceland and Reykjavik City Theatre.
+He has been involved in numerous productions on stage at the National Theatre of Iceland and Reykjavík City Theatre.
 He has also been involved in directing and writing several radio and television productions.

 He was nominated for an Edda Award in 2003 for his script of Áramótaskaupið 2002.

+Hjálmar has dubbed a lot of cartoons into icelandic, he is among others the Icelandic voice of Po in the Kung Fu Panda movies, Rex in the Toy Story movies, Piglet in Winnie the Pooh and Shrek.
+Hjálmar has also directed the icelandic dubbings of some animated movies such as Rio, Turbo and Trolls.

 Personal life

-Hjálmar is married to Guðbjörg Ólafsdóttir, teacher.
-The couple has three children: Salka Sól, Hjálmar Óli and Adrien Brody (not the actor).
+Hjálmar is married to Guðbjörg Ólafsdóttir, a teacher.
+They have three children: Salka Sól, Hjálmar Óli, and Adrien Brody (not to be confused with the actor of the same name).